Sprinkles and Sprouts

 These scorched spring onion noodles are a super simple dish that is so quick to make and so packed with flavour that you will want to eat it every day!!!
 Don't let the short list of ingredients fool you.
 This one is a weekly staple!

 It is all centred around the amazing scorched spring onion oil.
-I use this oil in so many dishes, so much so that I considered making it isn’t own post!!!
-But then my photos weren’t great (It is pretty hard to take a picture of a bowl of oil!)
+I use this oil in so many dishes, so much so that I considered making it it's own post!!!
+But then my photos weren't great (It is pretty hard to take a picture of a bowl of oil!)
 I am working on it, and seen as this makes a weekly appearance in my kitchen I am sure I will nail it soon!

 These scorched spring onion noodles are a super simple dish that is so quick to make and so packed with flavour that you will want to eat it every day!!!
 Don't let the short list of ingredients fool you.
 This one is a weekly staple!